Shreyas-ITB/VerusStatisticsAPI/README.md

     - #### Docstring
         ```py
         """
-        This function handles the GET request to the '/market/allTickers' endpoint.
+        This function handles the '/market/allTickers' endpoint,
+        gathering and processing market data for various ticker symbols.
-        It retrieves all baskets, the latest block number, and calculates the volume block number.
+        It retrieves the latest block number, calculates the volume block number,
-        Then, it iterates over each basket to get the currency volume information,
-        calculates the weighted reserves, and combines the ticker information.
+        and fetches market tickers for different baskets.
+The function then
+        processes the tickers, adjusting their symbols and names as needed,
+        and combines them into a single list.
-        The function returns a dictionary containing the code, data, and timestamp.
+        The function returns a dictionary containing the timestamp and the
-        The data includes a list of ticker information, each containing the symbol,
-        symbol name, volume, last price, high price, low price, and open price.
+        processed ticker information.
         Parameters:
         None
         Returns:
-        dict: A dictionary containing the code, data, and timestamp.
+        dict: A dictionary with a 'code' key and a 'data' key.
+The 'data' key
+            contains a dictionary with 'time' and 'ticker' keys, where 'time'
+            is the timestamp and 'ticker' is the list of processed tickers.
         """

         """